Want schools to reopen? Education needs an epic bailout

 But a smaller class size isn’t just an educational imperative.
 A safe reopening means students can’t be crammed into classrooms.
 How do we go from overstuffed classes to smaller pods of, say, 15 kids per teacher?
 For one, we need to hire more teachers and teachers’ aides.
 A larger cadre of qualified teachers and substitutes could allow schools to try some of the innovative solutions on the table, like time-shifted or staggered schedules.

 We can put recent college graduates to work running after-school programs or leading pods as teachers’ aides.
-Economist Emily Oster has suggested a “camp counselor”-type model in which kids could stay in their pods as they move from the classroom to the playground to engage in socially-distant recreation or online lessons.
+Economist Emily Oster has suggested a “camp counselor”-type model in which kids could stay in their pods as they move from the classroom to the playground to engage in socially distant recreation or online lessons.
 Keeping kids in their pods after school is safer than many of the proposed models on the table, in which kids only spend part of the day or the week in class and then scatter to other ad-hoc childcare arrangements that multiply risk for everyone.

 Going from maxed-out classes to much smaller pods creates not just a personnel but a space challenge.
 Many school buildings are cramped and poorly ventilated.
 The pandemic could prompt us to reimagine school design and modernize classrooms with better airflow, including outdoor instructional spaces like gardens.
 Again, creative solutions are needed.